Jeanne Moutoussamy-Ashe: Early life and education

 Moutoussamy-Ashe was born in Chicago, Illinois, on July 9, 1951.
 Her mother's family was from Arkansas, and her father's family came from New Orleans and Guadeloupe.
 Both parents were professionals in art-related fields.
 Her mother, Elizabeth Rose Hunt Moutoussamy, was an interior designer, and her father, John Warren Moutoussamy, was an architect.
 They encouraged her to pursue her own artistic interests by enrolling her in weekend classes at the Art Institute of Chicago when she was eight years old.
-At the age of 18 a family friend, Frank Stewart, introduced her to photography.
+When she was 18, family friend Frank Stewart introduced her to photography.
 After her application to the Cooper Union School of Art was rejected, she studied with Garry Winogrand for a summer and then reapplied.
 Moutoussamy-Ashe went on to earn her BFA from the Cooper Union in 1975.
 Before graduating, she spent her junior year in West Africa to complete independent study in photography.